-If you want the UK's very fastest speeds, such as Virgin Media's high-end 156Mbps service or the limited-availability BT Infinity 160Mbps product, you'll need to sign up for a larger carrier.
+If you want the UK's very fastest speeds, such as Virgin Media's VIVID 300, you'll need to sign up for a larger carrier.

 Small broadband providers' range of services is much more limited, however, so there's less chance to make those sort of savings.

-As detailed above, if you sign up with a small broadband provider, you shouldn't expect incentives, such as EE's FilmClub or free BT Sport with BT.
+As detailed above, if you sign up with a small broadband provider, you shouldn't expect incentives, such as data boosts or free TV boxes.

 You're also less likely to get money-off introductory periods and free vouchers when you sign up, both of which are common promotions used by large providers.

 Can't see the provider you're looking for?
-For a more complete look at all the large and small providers on the site, take a look at our broadband providers page: Broadband providers
+For a more complete look at all the large and small providers on the site, take a look at our broadband providers page.

 Enter your UK postcode to check which home broadband deals are available in your area: